erikeidt/erikeidt.github.io/The-Double-E-Method.md

 * see an operator token (e.g. -, \*), then we know it is a unary operator (e.g. unary negation, indirection).&nbsp; Push the identified unary operator onto the operator stack.&nbsp; Stay in unary state.

-* see an operand in unary state (e.g. identifier, constant), so create AST for the operand and push it onto the operand stack.&nbsp; Switch to binary state.
+* see an operand (e.g. identifier, constant), so create AST for the operand and push it onto the operand stack.&nbsp; Switch to binary state.

-* see a paranthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.
+* see an open paranthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.

 In the binary state, we are expecting binary operators, or close paranthesis (or open paren).&nbsp; If we: